sbehnfeldt/eduonix-wordpress-theme-wpnews/notes.md

 Created theme with index.php and style.css.
 Added screenshot.png.
 Added support in functions.php for primary menu.
 Extracted head.php, header.php and footer.php partial templates.

+## Lesson 70) Main Post Loop
+Add support for post thumbnails along with a custom image size.
+Convert the static "Recent Posts" to dynamic, using a post loop